cham11ng/sagarchamling.com/content/blogs/training/introduction-to-containers/containers-docker-ibm-cloud-container-registry-lab/index.md

 ## Objectives

-In this lab, you will:
+In this lab, I will:

 - Pull an image from Docker Hub
 - Run an image as a container using docker